 - Locating the Vulva – Sometimes, the male dog won’t easily know where the female dog’s vulva is located, so you can try to assist him at times.

 - Ejaculating – The male dog will release prostatic fluid as well as his own sperm when he starts humping the bitch.

 How long do dogs stay stuck together?

 Is the tie painful for either dog?

-How much discomfort or pain is felt by both dogs really depends on a few criterias:
+How much discomfort or pain is felt by both dogs really depends on a few criteria:

-- First Time — if it is a first-time for the dog, then chances are it will be a bit painful
+- First Time — if it is a first-time breeding for the dog, then chances are it will be a bit painful

-- Position — dogs with little breeding experience don’t know what position suit them best
+- Position — dogs with little breeding experience don’t know what position suits them best

 - Stress — when mating, inexperienced dogs can feel discomfort resulting in stress that makes them move more than they should